 The short answer is, yes, you do.
 By not filling out the FAFSA, you are missing out on a good deal provided by the U.S. Department of Education.
 Students could be eligible for federal and state grants that do not to be repaid.
 Or they could be eligible for low-interest student loans and work-study programs, helping them to fund their education and build their resumes.
 Every student qualifies for some form of student aid.

 How do I complete the FAFSA?

 The FAFSA website is fafsa.ed.gov.
+A mobile app is also available as a means to access your application.
 Students will need their social security number, alien registration number (for non-U.S. citizens), federal income tax returns, W2s, and other records of money earned.
 These include bank statements and investment records, untaxed income records, and the student and parent’s FSA ID to sign the document electronically.